Skip to main content

 The question of whether these programs have a measurable, long-term impact on cortisol levels is a critical one.
 It moves the conversation from subjective feelings of well-being to objective, biological markers of stress.

-A reduction in cortisol levels would provide a clear indication that a wellness program is not just a temporary reprieve but a meaningful intervention that is recalibrating the body’s system.
+A reduction in cortisol levels would provide a clear indication that a wellness program is not just a temporary reprieve but a meaningful intervention that is recalibrating the body’s stress response system.
 The pursuit of this data is a testament to our growing understanding of the profound connection between our work lives and our physiological health.

 Intermediate